anand611/SLM-from-Scratch/README.md

 > To perform this action, run the `load_dataset.py`.

 ### Step 2: Tokenization
-* We define the BPE tokenization encoding for model gpt2 from the `tiktoken` module.
+* We define the BPE tokenization encoding for model __gpt2__ from the `tiktoken` module.
 This is used to tokenize dataset into tokenIDs.
 * We are generating the tokenized train and validation datasets and storing them on disk (___train.bin___ , ___validation.bin___).
 To use the optimal way of writing data, *sharding* is used.
 > To perform this action, run the `tokenization.py`.
 * After successful tokenization, ___train.bin___ , ___validation.bin___ are generated.

+### Step 3: Batch Retrieval
+* We define the function to obtain the batch of data from the dataset.
+This function loads the _train/validation_ dataset in memory as per argument 'split'.

+### Step 4: Model Architecture
+* In this step, we are defining the architecture of the SLM Model.